bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

     m a
 ```

-Figuring out how to substitute this is helped by inlining all the synonyms in `UsersShow`.
+`Verb`s are very general, we can make this look a bit simpler by inlining all the arguments that have been applied in the `UsersShow` type.

 ```haskell
 UsersShow